skiptools/skip-ui/README.md

     .frame(width: 30, height: 30)
 ```

+> [!IMPORTANT]
-Skip currently supports Light and Dark variants of images in an asset catalog, and will display the appropriate image depending on the active color scheme.
+> Skip currently supports Light and Dark variants of images in an asset catalog, and will display the appropriate image depending on the active color scheme.
 Other image asset variants like size classes are currently unsupported.
-{: class="callout warning"}

 #### Bundled Images